 Ordinance or Law

 Many lenders are beginning to require Ordinance or Law coverage on residential rental properties.
-This is often referred to as “bring up to code” coverage because it offers additional reimbursement need due to enforcement of local ordinances or laws regulating construction and repair of damaged buildings.
+This is often referred to as “bring up to code” coverage because it offers additional reimbursement needed due to enforcement of local ordinances or laws regulating construction and repair of damaged buildings.
 Imagine you have a partial loss on two units of a fourplex, but the county inspection determines the building does not have hard-wired smoke detectors to meet current code, requiring updates to all four units.
-Ordnance or Law coverage can step in to help cover these updates to the undamaged portion of the building, expenses if the entire building needs to be demolished and/or increased cost of construction if the property limit is not sufficient to meet code standards.
+Ordinance or Law coverage can step in to help cover these updates to the undamaged portion of the building, expenses if the entire building needs to be demolished and/or increased cost of construction if the property limit is not sufficient to meet code standards.

 Are you lending on a property where your borrower has let their insurance coverage lapse?
 Are the current insurance coverages your borrower has purchased insufficient to meet your insurance lending requirements?

 Force-Placed Insurance Alternative will protect you as a lender if a borrower does not meet property insurance requirements or fails to pay insurance costs.
 Typically, coverage is provided up to the loan amount and is designed to protect your interests should a loss occur at your borrower’s property.